Immigration and the United States 2020 Census

 While the government is pondering family-planning solutions, it is overlooking the best option–increased immigration.
 Immigration has historically been a major accelerator of population growth.
 It is a far easier and simpler way to fix the population problem, and would benefit more lives.
 Many immigrants populate large metro areas, which would have otherwise lost population in recent years.
 Furthermore, many of these immigrants are younger than the median American, adding supply to the labor force.

-While there are many humanitarian reasons to support immigration, this new economic angle should silence all critics.
+While there are many humanitarian reasons to support immigration, this new economic angle of the should silence all critics.
 It is time for Congress to work together and open up the country to more immigrants, for the benefit of all.